Odin Works H-FRT Buffer: Built for Forced Reset Triggers

 The H-FRT is a final-stage component.
 Install the trigger first, confirm semi-auto and FRT modes function with the factory buffer, then swap to the H-FRT and its flat wire spring as a unit.
 Do not pair the H-FRT body with a stock carbine spring or a different flat wire from another vendor; the spring rate is part of the tuning.
 If you are still spec'ing the rest of the carbine, the rifle builder can lay out an FRT-ready AR-15 or AR-9 with compatible lower parts, charging handle, and bolt carrier group before you decide on the buffer.

 For the FRT itself, the Triggered Disruptor (formerly Partisan) review covers a $299 drop-in option with reliable forced reset mode, and the AS Designs Arc V2 covers the latest super safety with smoother engagement and expanded host compatibility.
-Either pairs with the H-FRT as the trigger half of the system.
+Either pairs with the H-FRT as the trigger half of the system, as does Hoffman Tactical's $43 Trigger Kicker disconnector for the budget end.
 For the legality, install specifics, and how forced reset selectors differ from full FRT triggers, the super safety guide walks through the category before you commit to a buffer specifically tuned for it.

 Affiliate links (?)